Professor, Department Chair

 Upon graduating, she studied ceramics for 8 years in a production studio.
-She was a member of Soho 20 gallery in New York City, has exhibited at East West Gallery in Chicago, and has participated in many invitational and juried exhibitions at colleges and galleries throughout the United States.
-Her recent work includes sculptural clay pieces and mixed media drawings.
+She was a member of the Soho 20 gallery in New York City, has exhibited at East West Gallery in Chicago, and has participated in many invitational and juried exhibitions at colleges and galleries throughout the United States.
+Her recent work includes sculptural clay pieces and mixed-media drawings.

 MFA, University of Michigan

 BFA, University of Massachusetts